CorelessXeon/MSE609-Group11-Project/readme.md

 #### Step 2: Table generation (`04_export_regression_tables.R`)

-This script converts model outputs into formatted tables for comparison with Appendix A1.\
+This script converts model outputs into formatted tables for comparison with Appendix A1.

-However, discrepancies remain: Kai’s regression results still differ from the published Appendix A1 table, indicating further investigation is required to pinpoint the cause.
+At the time of these midterm notes, Kai’s regression results still differed from the published Appendix A1 table, and further investigation was required.

+🔄 **Update (Nov 2025, Leila):**
+We re-estimated the models using ordinal logistic regression with strict filtering and matched reference categories.
+The combined table in `output/tableA1_combined.html` now closely aligns with the published Appendix A1.
+Remaining small differences in odds ratios and p-values are documented in
+`docs/AppendixA1_Writeup.md` and `docs/Gaps.md`.

 ------------------------------------------------------------------------